estebanpdl/telegram-tracker/README.md

 **Expected output**

-- Excel file of collected channels
+- Files of collected channels:
+	- chats.txt
+	- collected_chats.csv
+	- user_exceptions.txt
+	- counter.csv
+- A new folder: *<channel_name>* containing
-- JSON file containing channel's profile metadata
+	- A JSON file containing channel's profile metadata
-- JSON file containing posts from the requested channel
+	- A JSON file containing posts from the requested channel

 <br />

-### Request using a text file containing a set of channels
+### **Request using a text file containing a set of channels**

 ```
 python main.py --batch-file './path/to/channels_text_file.txt'